Home Projects Competition Shopping Mall Design: Rethinking the Future of Retail Spaces

 Amphitheatre space designed for brand events, workshops, and art displays

-The parametric roof design serves a dual purpose — structurally, it spans the central bridge with an efficient curved geometry, and experientially, it becomes the architectural signature of the entire complex.
-The integrated tree plantation running beneath the canopy is not merely ornamental; it creates a genuine microclimate, offering shade and cooler temperatures that draw people into the central spine of the project.
-From the surrounding streets and approach roads, this green-topped curved form acts as a landmark, generating visual intrigue and inviting passersby to explore further.
-The division of the project into four distinct zones allows each area to develop its own identity and atmosphere while remaining connected through the central circulation network — a design strategy that gives visitors a sense of variety and discovery, much like navigating different neighborhoods within a city.
+The parametric roof design serves two ends at once.
+Structurally it spans the central bridge with an efficient curved geometry, and experientially it becomes the signature of the whole complex.
+The tree planting beneath the canopy is not only decorative; it creates a genuine microclimate, offering shade and cooler air that pull people into the central spine.
+From the surrounding streets and approach roads, the green-topped curved form reads as a landmark and invites passersby to look closer.
+Dividing the project into four distinct zones lets each area build its own identity and mood while staying linked through the central circulation network, a design strategy that gives visitors variety and a sense of moving between different quarters of a small city.

 Share